 Cognitive Behavioural Therapy (CBT) and its main branch, Rational Emotive Behavioural Therapy (REBT), are rooted in Stoic philosophy.
 As Epictetus said, “Men are disturbed not by things, but by the view which they take of them.”

-In our modern world, that might look like thinking, “They shouldn’t speak to me like that,” or “If I make a mistake, they’ll think I’m incompetent.”
-These thoughts often lead to stress, frustration, or self-doubt.
+In modern life, this might look like thinking, “They shouldn’t speak to me like that,” or “If I make a mistake, they’ll think I’m incompetent.”
+These automatic thoughts often lead to stress, frustration, or self-doubt.

 CBT/REBT helps you notice and challenge these beliefs, building psychological flexibility — the ability to see situations from a broader perspective.
-With practice, this shift can help you stay calm under pressure, communicate more clearly, and make confident decisions without being driven by fear or perfectionism.
+Over time, this helps you stay calm under pressure, communicate clearly, and make confident decisions without being driven by fear or perfectionism.

 CBT and its main branch, REBT, have grown over time to include newer, more flexible approaches like Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT), and NLP.

-These approaches can be really helpful when you get stuck in your head — overthinking, doubting yourself, or replaying conversations.
-They help you see your thoughts with more perspective, respond to pressure with calm, and treat yourself with a bit more kindness.
+These approaches are especially useful when you get stuck overthinking, doubting yourself, or replaying conversations.
+They help you step back, respond to pressure with calm, and treat yourself with more kindness.

-It’s about becoming more flexible in how you think and feel, so you can handle challenges with confidence and clarity.
+It’s about becoming more flexible in how you think and feel, so you can handle challenges with clarity and confidence.

 Carlos Profile Pic